Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Giving Up Is Reasonable

 The owners had also told me they had given up and that they had several trainers try already so they had low expectations.
-So they picked up as much poop as they could and let him stay in their 3-acre yard, which of course, also meant eating poop to his heart content as watching every move he made all day and picking up poop every single poop after him was nearly impossible.
+So they picked up as much poop as they could and let him stay in their three-acre yard, which of course, also meant eating poop to his heart content as watching every move he made all day and picking up poop every single poop after him was nearly impossible.
 It made sense to give up.

 After trying it all, sometimes you just learn to live with some doggy habits as long as they're not harmful.
-The owners did take him to the vet for the issue and nothing was ever found, he always got a good bill of health in his 7 years.
+The owners did take him to the vet for the issue and nothing was ever found; he always got a good bill of health in his seven years.
 He was also fed a pretty good diet enriched with enzymes and probiotics.
 This again was consistent with Dr. Hart's research which claimed that when it came to coprophagia, "We found that diet of the dog had no effect."